saintsal/daoistry/content/practices/check-ins.md

 - [Decentralisation](/mindsets/decentralisation/)

 # Check ins
-DAOs are noisy, so use Check-Ins to create signal.
+DAOs are noisy.
+Check-Ins to create signal that cut through the noise.

-Check-Ins are short, bullet-point updates, written on a dedicated forum category every few weeks. ( When the important info is shared in in ephemerical channels - voice chats, group calls,  dms and endlessly scrolling channels - there's no way to keep up.
-The forum Check-In solves this by going [async](../async-first/).)
+Check-Ins are short, bullet-point updates, written on a dedicated forum category every few weeks.
+They're purposely infrequent and short, creating a calm feeling of steady progress so anyone can [get caught up on their own time](../async-first/).

-Check-Ins quickly become the most useful Source Of Truth for:
+The Check-In feed becomes a single source of truth for a community:

-  - Collaborators - to know where they can help (not just reactively like with bounties, but also proactively)
+- Collaborators - know where they can help (not just reactively like with bounties, but also proactively)
-  - Team Coordinators - to ensure their direction is coordinated and supported by the DAO
+- Team Coordinators - ensure their direction is coordinated and supported by the DAO
-  - DAO joiners - figuring out what's going on
+- DAO joiners - figure out what's going on

 ## Project Check-Ins